 These services are available in the Adult Waiver Residential services are available, based on need, to participants who request the service and meet the priority population criteria for residential services.
 Residential means individually tailored supports that assist with the acquisition, retention, or improvement in skills related to living in the community.
 These supports include:

-- social and leisure skill development that assist the participant to reside in the most integrated setting appropriate to his/her needs.
+• social and leisure skill development that assist the Individual to reside in the most appropriate integrated setting.

-- personal care and protective oversight and supervision.
+• personal care with protective oversight and supervision.

-- reduction of maladaptive behaviors through positive behavioral supports and other methods.
+• reduction of maladaptive behaviors through positive behavioral supports.

 Community-Integrated Living Arrangement (CILA)